TkTech/chancy/README.md

 ## Key Features

-- Postgres-backed for reliability and familiarity
-- Support for job priorities, retries, timeouts, scheduling, global rate limits, and more
+- Support for job priorities, retries, timeouts, scheduling, global rate limits, memory limits, and more.
 - Configurable job retention for easy debugging and tracking
 - Minimal dependencies (only psycopg3 required)
-- Optional transactional job queueing
-- asyncio-based worker for efficient processing
+- asyncio & sync APIs for easy integration with existing codebases
-- Plugins for a dashboard, workflows, and more
+- Plugins for workflows, cron jobs, and more

 ## Documentation